bidaye-lab/kinematics_analysis/generate-dataset/README.md

 _Note: the resulting combined dataset can be found at **Ballsystem_LegKinematics_DataStructures\P9_BPN\generate_dataset**_

-**1. generatedataset.ipynb**: generates combined dataset with P9 and BPN data
+**1. generatedataset.ipynb**: original code to generate combined dataset with P9 and BPN data

 **2. generatedataset_updated.ipynb**: generates combined dataset with P9 and BPN data -- includes fly trajectories and fixed step cycle prediction